-During a team match, should there be a modification in the order of bouts in the match, either intentionally or unintentionally, the team which has made the modification loses the match (cf. t.120, o.44) (d) Fencing etiquette t.87 The competitors must fence faithfully and strictly according to the rules laid down in these Rules.
+(d) Fencing etiquette

+The competitors must fence faithfully and strictly according to the rules laid down in these Rules.
 All breaches of these rules will incur the penalties laid down hereinafter (cf. t.114-t.120).

 All bouts must preserve the character of a courteous and frank encounter.
 All irregular actions (flèche attack which finishes with a collision jostling the opponent, disorderly fencing, irregular movements on the strip, touches achieved with violence, touches made while falling) are strictly forbidden (cf. t.114-t.120).
-Should such an offence occur, any touch scored by the fencer at fault is annulled.
+Should such an offence occur, any touch scored by the fencer at fault is annulled